flowerlovingatheist/translang/Grammar.md

 Ending is either empty or -sa for plural.

-For example kaselutase is catgirls, which is formed from root kase, suffixes -lu and -se, and ending -sa.
+For example kaselusesa is catgirls, which is formed from root kase, suffixes -lu and -se, and ending -sa.

 # Verbs